skgigliotti/streamlit_tutorial/README.md

 ### Streamlit Basics

-1. While the app is running, open up the file [streamlit_app.py](streamlit_app.py).
+1. While the app is running, open the file [streamlit_app.py](streamlit_app.py).
 Can you guess what each line of the file does?
 1. Streamlit apps can reload after you make changes to the source code.
 That is, you don't need to stop and restart the app to see the result of your changes.